angelromarco04/MyNotes/Programming/GUI/data/21_HTML.md

 <a href="sms:+1234567890"> Send SMS </a>
 ```

-- The `URL` can be internal/external and absolute/relative.
-	- To have a link to an email  use URL `mailto:email.
-	- To have a link to a section use URL `#section`
 - The `_target` can be:
 	- `_blank`.
 Opens the link to a new tab.
 	- `_self`.
 Opens the same tab (default).